-- To make the students learn web designing - To make the students learn programming environments. - To practice procedural programming concepts. - To make the students equipped to solve mathematical or scientific problems using C
+- To make the students learn programming environments. - To practice procedural programming concepts. - To make the students equipped to solve mathematical or scientific problems using C - To learn how to implement various data structures. - To provide opportunity to students to use data structures to solve real life problems.